spacelift-io/user-documentation/docs/vendors/terragrunt/run-all.md

 ## How to use run-all

-When creating a stack in spacelift, you can enable the **Use Run All** property to start using this functionality natively in your own stacks!
+When creating a stack in Spacelift, you can enable the **Use Run All** property to start using this functionality natively in your own stacks!

 ![Terragrunt stack creation screen](../../assets/screenshots/terragrunt/run-all/run-all-toggle.png)